-- Dino Melaye recalls two memorable days in his life as a senator in the eighth session of the National Assembly
+- Dino Melaye has recalled two memorable days in his life as a senator in the eighth session of the National Assembly

 - Melaye noted that one of such days was when thugs invaded the National Assembly and hijacked the mace

-- The senator promises to continue to fight for Nigerians rather than succumb to party decisions
+- The senator promised to continue to fight for Nigerians rather than succumb to party decisions

 That invasion led to the hijacking of the mace, the symbol of authority of the legislature, by some alleged hoodlums.